 When Ronald Hatton left for seminary, he was replaced by James Mogan as cantor.
 James was transferred to the

-southwest and was replaced by Kathleen Zavada and Jacqueline Basalla who still serve as cantors in the parish.
-Joseph Petro served faithfully as Pastoral Associate for several years.
-He was followed by Steve Polansky who, in turn, was followed by Deacon Daniel Wolfe who continues to serve in that capacity.
+southwest and was replaced by Kathleen Zavada and Jacqueline Basalla.
+Joseph Petro served faithfully as Pastoral Associate for several years, and was followed by Steve Polansky.

 Our second pastor was Rev. Glenn Davidovich.
 Under his leadership the parish continued to grow and prosper.
 Mila Mina was hired to write new icons for the icon screen and the altar.
 When Fr.
 Glenn went on sick leave, Rev. Richard Kanar took leadership of OLPH.
 His tenure as pastor was only a few months as he too went on sick leave.
 Rev. Ronald Hatton, a parish vocation, returned to become the fourth pastor.
-On July 21, 2001 Daniel Wolfe and Joseph Bernard were tonsured and ordained to the offices of Candlebearer, Cantor and Lector.
-Daniel Wolfe was ordained to the Holy Diaconate on November 16, 2003.
+On July 21, 2001 Joseph Bernard was tonsured and ordained to the offices of Candlebearer, Cantor and Lector.
 During Fr.
 Ron’s 11-year pastorate, the parish developed a deep sense of Byzantine Spirituality.
 New people continued to join the parish.
 The St. Nicholas Festival became the Eastern European Food Festival and expanded and enjoyed great success.
 The church building was painted throughout by the parishioners.
 The church proper was remodeled.
 The altar was elevated and proper ambon was created.
 Hardwood flooring replaced the carpet.
 The small kitchen was expanded into an office area to meet the needs of the baking committee.

 In March of 2006, Fr.
 Michael Krulak was assigned as pastor to Our Lady of Perpetual Help.
 During Fr.
 Michael’s ministry the church suffered considerable damage from “The Great Flood” that was caused by a water line break in one of the bathrooms.
 There were extensive repairs made to the foundation, flooring and wiring, plus carpeting and painting throughout much of the building.
 The parish also celebrated another vocation: Alex Cayetano entered Christ the King Benedictine Monastery in Nebraska, taking the name Brother Damian as he began monastic life.